-All classrooms at LSU will be at a 50% occupancy rate, and everyone is required to wear a mask properly over their nose and mouth.
+Summer session classrooms are at a 50% occupancy rate, and everyone is required to wear a mask properly over their nose and mouth.
 Classrooms will be cleaned using the CDC’s enhanced cleaning protocols, and classrooms will also be stocked with cleaning supplies so that students and faculty can wipe down their desks before and after each class.
 To ensure the 50% occupancy rate, immovable chairs in classrooms have been zip-tied so students can’t sit in them, and half of all movable chairs in classrooms have been removed and stacked in the back of the room and shrink-wrapped so they cannot be used.
 Masks are especially important in areas where 6 feet of physical distance cannot be achieved, whether that’s in classrooms, hallways, stairwells, elevators, or elsewhere.
 Larger classes with higher numbers of students have been moved online, and most classes are being held in larger spaces to allow for students to spread out.

 Each faculty member will determine this and communicate it to their students.